 If you do have a genuine issue with the dress code, however, make sure to let your employer know at a convenient time for them.
 Politely outline your concerns and most will usually be willing to listen.

 This is a little less easy to define, but important nonetheless.
-Every workplace has its own customs where employees themselves might set.
+Every workplace has its own customs that employees themselves might set.
 This could be anything from everyone takes a turn in buying a packet of biscuits, to the last person in the staff room empties the dishwasher.
 Autistic people are usually good at detecting patterns, so try and find out about or work out any such customs early on in your job.
 The earlier you learn about them, the better they will help you work with your colleagues.

 Autistic people are known for their straight-talking and candid opinions.
 Sometimes, however, we need to understand that it’s better to think before we say anything, especially in work.